uber/baseweb/rfcs/accordion-component.md

 Represents content and title of each accordion item

 * `title: React$Node` - title of accordion item
+* `expanded: boolean` - If `true` accordion item is expanded.
+It has higher priority than value coming from `expanded` Array of parent accordion.
 * `children: React$Node` - content of accordion item is represented as children of it correspondingly

 ## Presentational components props API